Generating Literal and Implied Subquestions to Fact-check Complex Claims: Datasheet for

 \subsection{Motivation for Datasheet Creation}

-\paragraph{Why was the dataset created?} Despite the progress made in automating the fact-checking process, the performance achieved by current models is relatively poor, leading to the attempt to build more explainable models so that the explanations could be used to interpret a model's behavior.
+\paragraph{Why was the dataset created?} Despite the progress made in automating the fact-checking process, the performance achieved by current models is relatively poor.
+Systems in this area fundamentally need to be designed with an eye towards human verification, motivating our effort to build more explainable models so that the explanations can be used to interpret a model's behavior.
 Therefore, we create this dataset to facilitate future research to achieve this goal.
 We envision that by verifying each question, we can compose the final veracity of the claim in inherently explainable way.

 \paragraph{Has the dataset been used already?} The dataset has not been used beyond the present paper, where it was used to train a question generation model and in several evaluation conditions.

 \paragraph{Who funded the dataset?} This dataset was funded by Good Systems,\footnote{\url{https://goodsystems.utexas.edu/}} a UT Austin Grand Challenge to develop responsible AI technologies.